codeagyemangduahh/VirtualGarden/README.md

 * Interactive plant encyclopedia with information on various plants.
 * Image upload capability for users to showcase their gardens and plants.

-# Installation

-*Clone the repository:

-*Open the file in Visual Studio.

-*Restore packages and dependencies.

-*Start the project

 # Technologies Used